eosnetworkfoundation/grant-framework/applications/WeFund.md

 ### Project Details

-> We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 the MVP is online on www.wefund.app

 1) What is the name of your project?

 WeFund

 2) What is the tagline for your project?

 Community crowdfunding and incubation launchpad with a focus on real-world projects implementing blockchain in their existing model.

 3) What product(s) or service(s) are you planning to launch, grow, or build with the support of SCF?

 The projects on WeFund’s platform do all fundraising with stablecoins.
 In addition to this, all projects will have a dedicated smart contract that deposits stablecoin funds into the Nexo savings protocol to generate yield.
 WeFund does not touch any of the funds raised.
 Each project will also follow a milestone fund release system managed by smart contract.
 The project will determine a set of milestones (with the WeFund team) that when completed will be voted on by the project investors.
 If the milestone is approved, the next set of funds will be automatically released to the project team to complete the next milestone.
 If the milestone is not approved, all remaining funds will be returned to the backers.
 This makes the crowdfunding process 100% transparent, holds project creators accountable, and minimizes risk for investors.
 By using stablecoins, WeFund will be able to host projects built on other blockchains including Binance, Ethereum, Solana, and more.

-4) Attach images for the products/services section.
-Attach file(s)

-5) Awesome!
-Now we’d like to collect some stats about your company or project.
-Your project/company has been in operation since:

-October 1, 2022

-6) Your project/company is based in:
+4) Your project/company is based in:

 Dubai, United Arab Emirates

-11) Where do you want to be in 6 months?*
+5) Where do you want to be in 6 months?*

 In 6 months, we aim to have a fully functioning launchpad with a strong infrastructure and network for sustainable incubation.
 In 3 months, we aim to have 4 projects fundraising per months and 6-8 projects per month in 6 months time.
 In addition to this, we will continue to a strong effort to continue our community and user growth.

-12) What will you do to accomplish this goal?*
+6) What will you do to accomplish this goal?*

 Initially, WeFund was primarily focused on leveraging the Terra chain, however, with the failure of Terra, WeFund is rebuilding to be multichain platform to leverage various stablecoins and easily transition Web2 users to Web3